JS.Comparable

 TodoItem now has the following instance methods:

-TodoItem also has a static method called compare that you should use for sorting.
+TodoItem also has a class method called compare that you should use for sorting.

 Let’s create some items and see how they behave: